Thirukaalathessvarar-S/genai-multidoc-retrieval/README.md

 To design and implement a multidocument retrieval agent using LlamaIndex to extract and synthesize information from multiple research articles, and to evaluate its performance by testing it with diverse queries, analyzing its ability to deliver concise, relevant, and accurate responses.

 ### PROBLEM STATEMENT:
+The challenge is to develop an agent that can efficiently retrieve and synthesize information from a large corpus of documents, ensuring that it answers queries with precision and relevance, leveraging LlamaIndex for effective retrieval and summarization.

 ### DESIGN STEPS:
 #### STEP 1: Dataset Preparation